tektutor/kubernetes-oct-2022/Day1/README.md

 mysql>
 </pre>

-Since we used an external volume ( local system folder ) to store the database, the data is intact even though we delete the mysql container and recreated a new one.
+Since we used an external volume ( local system folder ) to store the database, the data is intact even though we deleted the mysql container and recreated a new one container.
 This is how, containers are used in the real-world in the industry.
 This is a best practice which highly encouraged.

 ## Assignments
 1. Create 3~5 nginx web server containers and put them behind an Apache Tomcat LoadBalancer Container